dpmerrell/singularity-deep-learning/README.md

 Follow these steps to build the Singularity image:

 * Go to a host where you have root access (e.g., your personal computer).
-Clone this repository and `mv` into it.
+Clone this repository and `cd` into it.

 * Make sure you have [Singularity installed](http://singularity.lbl.gov/docs-installation).
 If you're on a Mac, this may entail setting up a [Vagrant](https://www.vagrantup.com/) virtual machine.